FuelRats/eslint-config-fuelrats/packages/eslint-config-react/README.md

-## Note about v2

-> v2 Changes a number of aspects of our code style which may lead to time consuming adjustments, and in some cases an outright refactor of your code.
->
-> Please see PR [#3][] for a comprehensive list of changes made from `v1.2.5`
->
-> Additionally, this config no longer extends `@fuelrats/eslint-config`.
-To migrate to v2, you must install both configs.
-See setup steps below.

 ## Motivation

 The TechRat team of The FuelRats utilize ECMAScript on all fronts.
 Over time these projects have strayed in code standards as no common base has been shared between them.